Ursula Schulz-Dornburg

 Ursula Schulz-Dornburg (born 1938) is a German conceptual photographer and artist who lives and works in Düsseldorf, Germany.
 Her photographs follow a minimalist aesthetic and incorporate documentary and conceptual approaches.
 She is best known for her serial photographs of historical architecture in Europe, the Caucasus, and the Middle East.

 Early life and education

 Schulz-Dornburg was born in Berlin in 1938.
-In 1958, she moved to Munich where she studied ethnology at the University of Munich.
-In 1959, she switched to studying photojournalism at the Institut für Bildjournalismus in Munich where she remained a student until its closure in 1960 due to the death of its founder Hans Schreiner.
+In 1958, she moved to Munich where she studied ethnology at the Ludwig-Maximilians-Universität München.
+In 1959, she switched to studying photojournalism at the Institute for Photojournalism in Munich where she remained a student until its closure in 1960 due to the death of its founder Hans Schreiner.